Skip to main content

 Do

-• use a safe technique when lifting heavy objects
+• use a safe technique when you lift heavy objects

 • make sure you have a good posture when sitting and standing

-• do not smoke – smoking can increase your risk of getting sciatica
+• get support to quit smoking if you smoke - smoking increases the risk of getting sciatica

 Causes of sciatica